zapccu/mqtt_cul_server/doc/somfy.md

 The filename doesn't matter as long as it ends with `.json`.

-The `name`attribute is just for reporting a user-friedly name on device discovery, it is not used for any other purpose.
+The `name` attribute is just for reporting a user-friedly name on device discovery, it is not used for any other purpose.

 Currently, supported device classes are `shutter` and `shade`.

-The address must be a 6 character long hexadecimal address.
+The `address` must be a 6 character long hexadecimal address.
 You can choose freely, your shutters will learn it during pairing.

-The encryption key is updated by the software each time a command is sent.
+The encryption key (`enc_key`) and rolling_code are updated by the software each time a command is sent.
 If it doesn't match the state in the shutters, they will not accept the command.
 This is the primary security function of Somfy.
 If you loose this key or only have an outdated one from a backup, you need to re-pair.

-The up_time and down_time are optional.
+The `up_time` and `down_time` values are optional.
 These parameters specify the time needed for opening or closing the shutter.
 The values are used to calculate the current position if the shutter is stopped.
 One can either configure these values manually (stop the time by hand) or automatically